hearot/MICIO/README.md

 where `EXPR_i` is a harmony, a pause, a song, a `LET` statement, a unary operation or a variable.

-The constant `EMPTY` represents the empty song object (i.e., a song with no harmonies nor pauses).
+The constant `EMPTY` is a reserved constant which represents the empty song object (i.e., a song with no harmonies nor pauses).

 #### Examples